intwentytwelve/smart-home-lighting/README.md

 b=Bridge(ip)
 ```

-## Role
+## Roles
-```
-app.py

 A library wrote for achieving geofencing function.
 Geofencing is a location-based service in which an app or other software              uses GPS, RFID, Wi-Fi or cellular data to trigger a pre-programmed action when a mobile device or RFID tag enters or exits a            virtual boundary set up around a geographical location, known as a geofence.
 Any device that is connecting to the wifi network          makes a broadcast to this port asking for a DHCP address.
-The DHCP server responds by broadcasting the assigned IP back to that          device as a response over port 67.
+The DHCP server responds by broadcasting the assigned IP back to that          device as a response over port 67:
+```
+app.py
 ```